 We are a botanic garden of trees just 12 kilometres south of Devonport in Tasmania and only a one hour drive from Launceston.
 The Tasmanian Arboretum is a collection of trees of the temperate world in a beautiful and peaceful landscape.
 Within the 66 ha park sits the natural heritage of the Eugenana limestone beds and the marks of colonial and early Federation industrial endeavour.

 We are open every day of the year.
 Further, during the warmer months (early September to the beginning of June), the Tree Park Kiosk is open 11:00 am to 4:00 pm every day to serve tea, coffee, hot chocolate, light refreshments or some of that legendary home made ice-cream.
 Please click here to read the Arboretum's response to the covid-19 pandemic

 From flowers in spring through the shade of summer to autumn colours and the patterns of winter, we invite you to enjoy a visit to our collections of cool climate woody plants.

-We have the world's largest collection of Tasmanian living woody plants; Southern Hemisphere Conifers and; plants from northern hemisphere forests in an extensive park of around 66ha.
+We have the world's largest collection of Tasmanian living woody plants, Southern Hemisphere Conifers, and plants from northern hemisphere forests in an extensive park of around 66ha.

-We have toilets and plenty of parking.
+We have toilets with disabled access and plenty of parking.
 Admission is $5 per adult, or by becoming a member.